 Union Bank started the online banking trend in the Philippines.
-Aside from creating the first bank website in the Philippines, it launched the EON Cyber Account, the first electronic savings account in the country that also marked the beginning of electronic checking.
+Aside from creating the first bank website in the Philippines, it launched the EON Cyber Account, the first electronic savings account in the country, which also marked the beginning of electronic checking.

 Founded in 1960 as a development bank, RCBC is licensed by the Central Bank of the Philippines for commercial and investment banking.
 It provides a wide range of services to more than 6.5 million customers through its 448 branches and more than 1,100 ATMs nationwide.
 It also manages remittance offices and tie-ups in 24 countries.

-From 2010 to 2014, RCBC received more than 70 awards, including the Best Domestic Private Bank in the Philippines for three consecutive years from financial publication Asiamoney.
+From 2010 to 2014, RCBC received more than 70 awards, including the Best Domestic Private Bank in the Philippines for three consecutive years, from the financial publication, Asiamoney.

 In 2016, the bank reported total assets of US$9.95 billion and a net profit of US$73.84 million.